Prep report: PV remains unbeaten with sweep of Clinton

 Baseball

-PV (16-0, 10-0 MAC) won the opener behind the combined two-hitter of starter Seth Clauson and Barrett Lindmark.
+PV (16-0, 10-0 MAC) won the opener behind the combined two-hitter of starter Seth Clausen and Barrett Lindmark.
 Alex Clemons, AJ Bynum and Alex Melvin combined for a three-hitter in the nightcap.

-In the opener, the Spartans opened with a 3-spot in the first inning and added a single tally in the third.
+In the opener, the Spartans opened with a three-spot in the first inning and added a single tally in the third.
 The Spartans out-hit the River Kings 9-2 as Lindmark was 4 for 4 with a run scored.
 Clemons drove in all four Spartans runs.
-Seth Clauson allowed both hits in his four innings of work as he walked three and struck out eight.
+Clausen allowed both hits in his four innings of work as he walked three and struck out eight.
 Lindmark pitched three perfect innings, striking out two.

-Lindmark and Ryan Mumey each had two hits to pace the 10-hit attack in Game 2 when Mumey and Clauson each drove in two runs.
+Lindmark and Ryan Mumey each had two hits to pace the 10-hit attack in Game 2 when Mumey and Clausen each drove in two runs.

-Muscatine 17, Bettendorf 7: Despite giving up three runs in the first inning and trailing through four, the Muscatine Muskies exploded for a 17-7 victory in the first game of Monday’s Mississippi Athletic Conference baseball twinbill in Bettendorf.
-The second game was not completed at deadline
+Muscatine 17-8, Bettendorf 7-6: Despite giving up three runs in the first inning and trailing through four, the Muscatine Muskies exploded for a 10-run victory in the first game of Monday’s Mississippi Athletic Conference baseball twinbill in Bettendorf.
+Muscatine pulled out a two-run win in the nightcap to complete the sweep.

 The Muskies exploded for 15 runs in their final three at-bats in the opener after trailing 4-2 through four innings.